Best Color Film For Beautiful Photographs

 Photograph of woman hanging from hamock on top of a mountain

 This film brings you back in time, giving feelings of nostalgia with its vintage-like warm tones and good contrast.
 I found that Lomography 100 gave beautifully saturated photographs with a retro-styled tonality.
 This film is perfect for when you want those filter-like travel pictures or toy camera-type aesthetics.
-I took this film on a road trip and was in awe of how captivating the images came out.
+I took this film on a road trip in 2017 to see the Solar Eclipse in North Carolina and was in awe of how captivating the images came out.
 Lomography does best in bright light, but be careful overexposing the highlights too much.

 The grain on this film is a little more coarse than expected for a 100 ISO film, but for it being a lower-cost film, I didn’t mind.
 I wouldn’t suggest this for large landscapes or wide-angle images, but it does well for street photography and unique-looking portraits.